realpython/python-guide/docs/scenarios/gui.rst

 PySimpleGUI
 ***********

 `PySimpleGUI <https://pysimplegui.readthedocs.io/>`_ is a  wrapper for Tkinter and Qt (others on the way).
-The amount of code required to implement custom GUIs is much shorter using PySimpleGUI than if the same GUI were written directly using tkinter or Qt.
-PySimpleGUI code can be "ported" between GUI frameworks by changing import statement.
+The amount of code required to implement custom GUIs is much shorter using PySimpleGUI than if the same GUI were written directly using Tkinter or Qt.
+PySimpleGUI code can be "ported" between GUI frameworks by changing import statements.

 .. code-block:: console

   $ pip install pysimplegui

 PySimpleGUI is contained in a single PySimpleGUI.py file.
-Should pip installation be impossible, pasting the PySimpleGUI.py file into a project's folder is all that's required to import and begin using.
+Should pip installation be impossible, copying the PySimpleGUI.py file into a project's folder is all that's required to import and begin using.

 ****